reeshabh90/UniversityApp/README.md

 ## Development server

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.
+Run `npm run build`.
+Navigate to `http://localhost:3000/`.
+The server will be running and you can log in to the UI

 ## Code scaffolding